Adellama75/Adellama75.github.io/_posts/2025-7-4-Favourite-Articles.md

 ---
 layout: post
-title: Favourite Articles
+title: Canonical Articles
 ---

-Takes I find to be reasonable and informative.
+Takes I find to be reasonable and informative, that I think more people should know about.
 Whether you find them to be these things depends on your intellectual starting point!

 ### **Empirical**
 - [The world is awful.
 The world is much better.
 The world can be much better.](https://ourworldindata.org/much-better-awful-can-be-better) – Our World in Data